“If you don't find a way to make money while you sleep, you will work until you die.”

 Most importantly, before making any investment decisions, you need to plan ahead and do your own due diligence.
 For example, if you plan on building a dividend stock portfolio, do ensure that you conduct research on the company’s overall financial health and their plans for dividend payments.

 Earning passive income is certainly not a pipe dream, and as we have seen there are certainly many different ways possible to earn it.
-With our all new Endowus Income Portfolios, income investing is made easy, and in just a few clicks, you’ll be able to get started with a solution for your specific income needs.
+With our Endowus Income Portfolios, income investing is made easy, and in just a few clicks, you can get started with a solution for your specific income needs.

 Based on your desired income situation and financial needs, these income portfolios are built upon a robust investment process and continuously monitored by our team of experts.
 We do all the work behind the scenes, so you can invest better to live better.
-Get started with Endowus today.
+To get started with Endowus, click here.

 Investment involves risk.
 Past performance is not necessarily a guide to future performance or returns.
 The value of investments and the income from them can go down as well as up, and you may not get the full amount you invested.
 Rates of exchange may cause the value of investments to go up or down.
 Individual stock performance does not represent the return of a fund.